wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     )(H1);
     ````
 1. Remember to add imports needed & export this new component.

 1. Change the imports on both gallery index.jsx & homepage page index.jsx and remove the current PrimaryHeader definitions.

-1. Run your site and visit the homepage & gallery page (http://localhost:8000/gallery) and it should run exactly like it did in example site except the gallery title is not bold.
+1. Run your site and visit the homepage & gallery page (http://localhost:8000/gallery) and it should run exactly like it did prior, except the gallery title is not bold.

 1. In `src/componets/Elements.token.ts` add a tailwind to class to asBold.
     ```
     const asBold = addClasses('font-bold');
     ```
 1. Visit the homepage & gallery page (http://localhost:8000/gallery) and both H1 titles should be bold.

+The Element tokens add a design (utility classes) to a single HTML element via simplistic HOC.
+This will allow it:
+* to be easily reused throughout the site.
+* ensure consistency.
+* easily extendable and modifiable.
+* and even publish in future as a package to share within a brand.

+**TIP**: By convention all Element Tokens start with `as`.

 ## 4. Create a reuseable Primary Header Image for the site
 The header image is also a case where we could create a more flexible linkable image header.
 Let's go ahead and create a component that we can reuse and apply the [design api](Design/DesignSystem) to make some variations.